moby/moby/docs/sources/reference/commandline/cli.md

 ## port

-    Usage: docker port CONTAINER PRIVATE_PORT
+    Usage: docker port CONTAINER [PRIVATE_PORT]

-    Lookup the public-facing port which is NAT-ed to PRIVATE_PORT
+    Display container:host mappings of ports, if PRIVATE_PORT is specified, only those NAT-ed to PRIVATE_PORT will be showed

 ## ps